-At Kellogg, her research project, “Politicization of the Military in Eroding Democracies,” explores how leaders in declining democracies seek to internally politicize the military to turn it into a partisan ally, thereby advancing or ensuring complicity in democratic backsliding.
+At Kellogg, her project, “Politicization of the Military in Eroding Democracies,” explores how leaders in declining democracies seek to internally politicize the military to turn it into a partisan ally, thereby advancing or ensuring complicity in democratic backsliding.
 Her research examines these dynamics across diverse regions and levels of democratic development, featuring specific cases such as India, the United States, Turkey, Poland, Brazil, El Salvador, Mexico, and the Philippines.

 Brooks holds a PhD in political science from the University of California, San Diego.